-If you’re eager to grow an herb garden, you may be asking yourself some questions, such as “Should I plant many herbs at the same time?”
+Are you eager to grow an herb garden?
+You may ask yourself some questions, like “Should I plant many herbs at the same time?”
 “What herbs grow well together?”
 “How do I choose the best combination of herbs?”

 I’m here to help you with the answers.

-With years of experience, gardeners have discovered that some plants grow better when coupled with certain other plants than they do on their own.
+Through years of experience, gardeners have made a discovery.
+Some plants grow better when coupled with other plants than they do on their own.
 That’s what we call “companion planting.”

 Many herbs are cooperative when grown together, but a few don’t do well and can be invasive.
-We’re going to explore these concepts thoroughly in this article.
+We’re going to explore these concepts at length in this guide.

 Benefits of Growing Your Herbs Together